 Word count refers to the number of words in the content that is published on a website or other online platforms.
 For example, a blog post can have 1000 words, whereas a published book can have over 50,000 words.

-WordPress SEO is an SEO practice that optimises a WordPress website to achieve better rankings and visibility on search engines.
+WordPress SEO is an SEO practice that optimizes a WordPress website to achieve better rankings and visibility on search engines.

 A widget is either a web page or application that can be embedded into your website to add more functionality or improve a website’s design.